Missionware/odos-docs-src/src/manual/odos_compatibility.md

 ## Android

 ODOS is soon to become compatible with Android devices for building Xamarin Forms.
-Testing and bugfixing is in progress to complete the support and be able to build mobile applications using MAUI, Xamarin Native and Xamarin Forms.
+Testing and bug-fixing is in progress to complete the support and be able to build mobile applications using MAUI, Xamarin Native and Xamarin Forms.

 ## iOS